Domestic Violence Services

 Civilian Police Advocate

-Our civilian advocate in the Attleboro and North Attleboro Police Stations provides individuals with services such as crisis intervention, safety planning, and assistance with the criminal justice system.
+Our Civilian Police Advocate (CPA) in the Attleboro, North Attleboro, Rehoboth, Seekonk, Raynham, Dighton, Norton, Mansfield, Taunton, Southbridge, and Webster Police Stations provides individuals with services such as crisis intervention, safety planning, and assistance with the criminal justice system.

 To inquire about our domestic violence services, please call our Toll-Free, 24-Hour Hotline at 800-323-HOPE (4673).